mouatezbenariba/mouatezbenariba/README.md

   <img src="https://github.com/mohamedabusrea/mohamedabusrea/blob/master/profile-img.png" align="right" width="25%"/>

-I'm an aspiring front-end developer who is coming from a biological background and willing to make a career shift to CS.
+- I'm an aspiring front-end developer👨‍💻.
+- From a biotechnology 🧬 to CS 💻.
-Im' currently learning HTML and CSS.
+- Im' currently learning HTML and CSS.
-I am willing to be one of the best developers in the world.
+- I am willing to be one of the best developers in the world 🎩.
-I enjoy make outstanding PowerPoint presentations/animation.
+- I enjoy make outstanding PowerPoint presentations/animation 🎨.